Tejano music

-Tejano music (música tejana), also known as Tex-Mex music, is a popular music style fusing Mexican influences.
+Tejano music (música tejana), also known as Tex-Mex music, is a popular music style fusing American and Mexican influences.
 Its evolution began in northern Mexico (a variation of regional Mexican music known as norteño).

 It reached a larger audience in the late 20th century with the popularity of performers and groups such as Mazz, Selena, La Mafia, Ram Herrera, La Sombra, Elida Reyna, Elsa García, Laura Canales, Intocable, Jay Perez, Emilio Navaira, Esteban "Steve" Jordan, Shelly Lares, David Lee Garza y Los Musicales, Jennifer Peña and La Fiebre.

 Origins

-The origins come from the tribe of Chickasaw, when they crossed from Mexico to the United States to Mississippi and among other American cities.
 Central to the evolution of early Tejano music was the blend of traditional forms such as the corrido and mariachi, and Continental European styles, such as polka introduced by German, Polish, and Czech settlers in the late 19th century.
 In particular, the accordion was adopted by Tejano folk musicians at the turn of the 20th century, and it became a popular instrument for amateur musicians in Texas and Northern Mexico.
 Small bands known as orquestas, featuring amateur musicians, became a staple at community dances.
 Early inceptions of Tejano music demonstrated musical innovation, but also a social and cultural innovation in themes that countered narratives of dominant culture.

 At the turn of the century, Tejanos were mostly involved in ranching and agriculture.
 The only diversion was the occasional traveling musician who would come to the ranches and farms.
 Their basic instruments were the flute, guitar, and drum, and they sang songs that were passed down through the generations from songs originally sung in Mexico.
 One of these musicians was Lydia Mendoza, who became one of the first to record Spanish language music as part of RCA's expansion of their popular race records of the 1920s.
 As these traveling musicians traveled into areas where the German Texans and other European settlers lived.

 “Music of the Plains” (mural study, Kilgore, Texas Post Office, 1939) by Xavier Gonzalez.
 This New Deal-era artwork features a cowboy of Mexican heritage serenading a woman, symbolizing the deep Hispanic cultural roots in Kilgore's identity.
 The original study is housed in the Smithsonian American Art Museum.